puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 dependencies:
     python: requirements.txt
     galaxy: requirements.yml

 $ cat requirements.txt
 pyfiglet

 $ cat requirements.yml
 collections:
   - containers.podman
+  - ansible.posix
 ```
 {{% /details %}}

 ### Task 4

 * Build the new exection environment with the files from the last task.
 The resulting image should have a name of `default-ee`.
+This will take a few minutes.
-* With the option for very verbose (`-v3`) set, you can observe what `ansible-builder` does in the background (this will take a few minutes).
+* With the option for very verbose (`-v3`) set, you can observe what `ansible-builder` does in the background.

 If you are interested in the details about how the execution environment is built: